yonaskolb/XcodeGen/Docs/ProjectSpec.md

 	- `file`: a file reference with a parent group will be created (Default for files or directories with extensions)
 	- `group`: a group with all it's containing files.
 (Default for directories without extensions)
 	- `folder`: a folder reference.
+	- `syncedFolder`: Xcode 16's synchronized folders, also knows as buildable folders
 - [ ] **headerVisibility**: **String** - The visibility of any headers.
 This defaults to `public`, but can be either:
 	- `public`
 	- `private`